Minnesota football team ends boycott, will play in bowl

 Story highlights

-- University of Minnesota football team had threatneed to not play in bowl game
+- University of Minnesota football team had threatened to not play in bowl game

 - Team realized suspensions of 10 players would not be overturned, senior on team says